 - School Facilities

 Our grandest achievement by far is the creation of our House crests.
-Two students from each house were selected from a pool of entries to design a Crest and bible verse which they feel represents that House and our School.
+Two students from each house were selected from a pool of entries to design a Crest and select a bible verse which they feel represents that House and our School.
 The next stage of our process is to create a specific prayer for each House that we can reflect on in Form time, House assemblies and our House services, which will commence in 2017.

 Over the last year, the Student Council has planned and organised many new House events for School.
-Students have partaken in: House public speaking, poetry and writing competitions, Modern Foreign Languages spelling bee and the Big Bish Challenge.
+Students have partaken in: House public speaking, poetry and writing competitions, a Modern Foreign Languages spelling bee and the Big Bish Challenge.

 This year we are aiming higher and want to include new activities for our students to get involved in.
-We are excited to announce House Countdown and an agricultural group will be commencing in the Autumn Term.
+We are excited to announce House Countdown and an agricultural group that will be commencing in the Autumn Term.

 Our events are free to attend and students will earn points for taking part and if they are amongst the winners for the event of activity.